 The after-school/summer lab training program provides rigorous pre-internship biotechnology/biomedical and professional skills development for underrepresented and/or low income students.
 The program has previously been offered in Brockton, New Bedford, Worcester, and Cambridge (serving Greater Boston students).
-For 2022, students at Brockton High School and New Bedford High School should ask their Biology teachers about application information.
-For students enrolled in Boston, Cambridge, Everett, Revere, or Chelsea public schools, please visit the LEAH Knox Scholars Program to support training and internships for Boston-area public high school students.
-Please visit their website to learn more.
+For 2023, students at Brockton High School and New Bedford High School should ask their Biology teachers about application information.
+For students enrolled in Boston, Cambridge, Everett, Revere, or Chelsea public schools, please visit the LEAH Knox Scholars Program website to learn more.

 - Go to: https://mlsc.smartsimple.com

 - If you are a returning user, log in using your email address and password.

 - If you are a new user, click on the “Intern Registration” button.